 Just how a photocopy machine might duplicate pages in a book, PCR facilitates the production of billions of copies of a single DNA segment.

-Kary Mullis invented this DNA photocopy technique and revolutionized research in the field of molecular biology.
+Kary Mullis, an American biochemist, invented this DNA photocopy technique and revolutionized research in the field of molecular biology.
 Replicating DNA in vitro became possible, and researchers could now make new copies from separate DNA templates in just a few reaction cycles.

 Many different types of PCR techniques are available based on which nucleic acid (RNA or DNA) has to undergo PCR amplification; the most common PCR technique is Real-Time PCR, also called quantitative PCR (qPCR).